essandess/macOS-Open-Source-Server/README.md

   * https://www.c0ffee.net/blog/mail-server-guide/
   * https://arstechnica.com/information-technology/2014/02/how-to-run-your-own-e-mail-server-with-your-own-domain-part-1/
   * http://www.purplehat.org/?page_id=4

-Specific configuration choices (e.g. spamassassin versus rspamd) will be made along the way.
+Specific configuration choices (e.g. amavisd+spamassassin versus rspamd) will be made along the way.
+It appears that rspamd is the tool of choice now, both for technology and the love it gets         online.
+The initinitial run-through will use rspamd, expecting the follow [c0ffee.net](https://www.c0ffee.net/blog/mail-server-guide/)'s OpenDNS guide pretty closely for macOS.

 ### Copy the previous Server.app's Mail configuration